back

 Text

-When it comes to typography, our advice isn’t so much about what kind of font you should use, but it’s more focused on leaving the text live and editable, not outlined or locked for editing.
+When it comes to typography, our advice isn’t so much about what kind of business card font you should use, but it’s more focused on leaving the text live and editable, not outlined or locked for editing.
 The reason is similar to why you should use a PDF format: you’ll maybe need to edit the text in the future.

 Different designs